 "Stuck doing this stupid job."
 Hannah turned and waved the little stick she was using.
 "What is the point of all this scrubbing ?
 The manor will be seized by that …"

 "Don't say it, Hannah.
 If you mean the Duke of York, be careful.
 He is huge—over six feet tall—and not far away.
 Besides, our duchess needs to negotiate with him."
 She blinked back tears.
-Oh that her son could come back!
+Oh that her first son could come back!

 Hannah made a face.
 "But I shall not proclaim that giant …"